Blog

 The link (including the later release SP1) can be found here.

-Install that and the error should disappear.
+Install both the x86 and the x64 versions and the error should disappear.

 Windows Embedded Compact is NOT an RTOS...
 Again!